 Our organization is governed by four officers and an interest area board of directors.
-Dakota TESL's current slate of officers includes:
+Dakota TESL's current slate of officers, who were elected at the 2015 Dakota TESL/LSSSD Closer Connections Conference in Sioux Falls, South Dakota.

 In addition, board members represent the voices of educators in their specific interest areas.
-Current board members are:
+The new board members are:

 Dakota TESL provides support , advocacy, and professional development opportunities for those who work with English as a second language students or English language learners.
 These students may include limited English proficient immigrant and refugee students, migrant students, Hutterite colonies students, and Native American or Alaska Native students who have a heritage language in their background.